Skip to main content

 Departments Primary - Oncological Sciences

-Jason Gertz, PhD, is an investigator at Huntsman Cancer Institute (HCI) and an Associate Professor in the Department of Oncological Sciences at the University of Utah.
-He is also a member of the Nuclear Control of Cell Growth and Differentiation Program and an Adjunt Associate Professor in Biomedical Engineering.
-Dr. Gertz studies the role of transcription factors in cancer.
+Jay Gertz, PhD, is an Investigator at Huntsman Cancer Institute (HCI) and a Professor in the Department of Oncological Sciences at the University of Utah.
+He is also a co-Leader of the Genomics, Epigenetics, and Metabolism Program at HCI and an Adjunct Professor in Biomedical Engineering.
+Dr. Gertz studies the role of steroid hormones and their receptors in cancer.

 Dr. Gertz received a BA in Mathematics with concentrations in Computer Science and Economics from Cornell University in 2003.
 In 2008, he received a PhD in Computational Biology from Washington University School of Medicine.
 He was a postdoctoral fellow in Richard M. Myers’ laboratory at the HudsonAlpha Institute for Biotechnology, where he was funded in part by the American Cancer Society.
 To learn more about the Gertz lab, please visit http://www.huntsmancancer.org/gertzlab.